 Preparation of Agenda and Process

-The Superintendent & CEO of Compass Charter Schools (“CCS”) shall be responsible for preparing the agendas for all meetings of the Board.
+The Superintendent & CEO of Compass Charter Schools (“CCS”) or designee shall be responsible for preparing the agendas for all meetings of the Board.

 The Superintendent & CEO shall include items on the agenda that are requested by Board members and that relate to school business.
 In addition, a member of the public may request that a topic directly related to school business be placed on the agenda.
 The Chair of the Board shall determine, in his/her discretion, whether the agenda item requested by a member of the public shall be placed on the agenda.